home-assistant/addons/letsencrypt/DOCS.md

   dns:
     provider: dns-simply
     simply_account_name: Sxxxxxx
-    simply_api_key: OAHJdsjhJHIa872sahl
+    simply_api_key: OAHJdsjhJHIa872sahl # Replace 'OAHJdsjhJHIa872sahl' with your actual Simply.com API key.
   ```

-The simply_account_name is the Simply.com account number (Sxxxxxx), and the simply_api_key is the specific account's API key.
+The simply_account_name is the Simply.com account number (Sxxxxxx), and the simply_api_key is the account's API key.
 The API key assigned to your Simply.com account can be found in your Simply.com Control panel.

 </details>